 It is vital to the health and safety of everyone on our campuses to ensure personal measures continue to be a focus.
 Stay home when sick, practice proper hand hygiene and be considerate.

-You can learn more about the Selkirk College return to campus health and safety planning here.
+Learn more about Selkirk College return to campus health and safety plans .

 Preparing for Return of In-Person: August 30, 2021

 Selkirk College is preparing for the upcoming fall semester by aligning with public health guidance to ensure a safe return to in-person learning for students, faculty and staff.